-Some of the islands' most popular attractions are the birthplace of Canadian Confederation, Province House National Historic Site stands as one of Canada's iconic landmarks.
-Visitors can learn the storey of how Canada became the great nation it is through guided tours displays and an audio-visual presentations.
+One of the islands' most popular attractions is the birthplace of Canadian Confederation, Province House National Historic Site which stands as one of Canada's iconic landmarks.
+Visitors can learn the story of how Canada became the great nation it is through guided tours, displays and an audio-visual presentations.

-Anne of Green Gables - The Musical is now the world's longest running annual production at 51 successive seasons, is a story that has touched the hearts of readers around the world, and the novel has sold more than 50 million copies.
+Anne of Green Gables is of course set on Prince Edward Island.
+The musical, now the world's longest running annual production at 51 successive seasons, is a story that has touched the hearts of readers around the world and the novel has sold more than 50 million copies.
 The story has been translated into more than 20 languages and adapted into feature films and highly successful made-for-TV movies.

 Prince Edward Island National Park, Greenwich was developed to protect and preserve the natural and cultural resources found in the area.
 The site contains an extensive and fragile coastal dune system, wetlands and various natural habitats in which numerous rare plant species are found.
 Among the most spectacular natural characteristics to be protected at Greenwich are the unusually large and mobile parabolic dunes.
 This phenomenon is very rare in North America.